vishnunairjanardhan/democms/src/content/posts/marketing-tools.md

 <li>
 <h4>HubSpot CRM</h4>

-HubSpot CRM is a powerful, free tool for businesses seeking to manage customer relationships efficiently.
+<a href="https://www.hubspot.com/products/crm" role="link" target="_blanck">HubSpot CRM</a> is a powerful, free tool for businesses seeking to manage customer relationships efficiently.
 It’s built with simplicity in mind, making it accessible to teams with minimal technical expertise.
 HubSpot CRM allows you to track customer interactions, organize sales pipelines, and automate repetitive tasks—all within an intuitive interface.

 If you’re transitioning from traditional spreadsheets or other CRM systems, HubSpot CRM provides a more modern approach to managing your customer data.
 As of today, HubSpot CRM has gained immense popularity, with thousands of businesses relying on it daily to drive sales and improve relationships.